pdiakumis/woof/README.md

 * `rule.snakefile`: contains one or more pipeline steps (called 'rules').
 Each rule can run for multiple samples, thus creating multiple 'jobs'.
 * `cluster.json`: cluster configuration file to specify partition, time etc.
+* `workflow.snakefile`: includes one or more snakemake rules, setting up a specific workflow.

 ### example runs